SignalK/ws-provider-plugin/README.md

 npm install signalk/ws-provider-plugin
 ```

 The plugin will perform discovery automatically and add the discovered servers to the list of configured servers.
+You need to refresh the page to get an updated list of servers.

-Once on the list you can have the plugin connect to it with the host level `Active` flag.
+Once on the list you can have the plugin connect to a server with the host level `Active` flag & submit.

 ![image](https://cloud.githubusercontent.com/assets/1049678/22710033/821b5990-ed84-11e6-858d-a5b74b2f6589.png)